rasky/small64/README.md

    actual intro begins!

 Wow, quite a journey!
-All in all, we managed to have to first compressed byte of the intro at offset 0x23B, meaning that the intro itself
+All in all, we managed to have to first compressed byte of the intro at offset 0x23B, meaning that the intro itself has to fit into 3525 (compressed) bytes.

 ## GPU hash cracking for an intro?